 5. Diversify Sales Channels

 In person retail has been hit hard.
 If you only have a physical retail presence, you are without any way to sell.
 Ecommerce businesses are also hurting in some industries, but not nearly as badly.
 For many businesses, ecommerce is the only thing keeping them afloat.
-Make sure you have multiple sales channels (or a plan to move into additional sales channels as needed).
+Make sure you have multiple sales channels (or a plan to move into additional sales channels as needed) and good affiliate marketing tracking, so you can track your performance.
 Also make sure to have distributor and wholesale relationships in place, be on various marketplaces and explore affiliate programs.

 As a consumer product company your goal should be to have at least 5 sales channels in your business plan: Direct-to-consumer (ecommerce via Shopify or other), Marketplace (Amazon, Walmart, etc), Affiliate (others selling your products on commission), Wholesale (3rd Party Retailers, Distributors, etc) and Offline (in person retail).

 We’ve addressed the debate on hiring in-house vs freelancer vs agencies as your team at length.
 The answer is: you need all.
 Leverage a blend of your in-house team, agencies, and perhaps freelancers to get the best results.
 This not only will ensure that you’re blending the best resources in each area, but you’ll be set up to continue working throughout a crisis even if some of your workforce is unable to perform.

 7. Diversify Manufacturing